Cumulative flow, lead time, and cycle time guidance

 Scope changes apply to fixed period CFDs only.
-The top line of the chart indicates the scope of work because a sprint is pre-loaded with the work to do on the first day, this becomes a set level of work.
-Changes to this top line indicate worked was added or removed.
+The top line of the chart indicates the scope of work.
+A sprint is pre-loaded with the work to do on the first day.
+Changes to the top line indicate work was added or removed.

-The one scenario where you can't track scope changes with a CFD occurs when the same number of works are added as removed on the same day.
+The one scenario where you can't track scope changes with a CFD occurs when the same number of work items are added as removed on the same day.
 The line would continue to be flat.
-This is the primary reason why several charts should be used in conjunction with one another to monitor for specific issues.
-For example, the View/configure sprint burndown can also show scope changes.
+Compare several charts with one another.
+Monitor the specific issues.
+Use View/configure sprint burndown to monitor scope changes.

 Too much WIP?

 You can easily monitor whether WIP limits have been exceed from the Kanban board.
-However, you can also see monitor it from the CFD.
+You can also monitor it from the CFD.

-Not so oddly, a large amount of work in progress usually shows up as a vertical bulge.
-The longer there is a large amount of work in progress, the bulge will expand to become an oval which will indicate that the work in progress is negatively affecting the cycle and lead time.
+A large amount of WIP usually shows up as a vertical bulge.
+The longer that there's a large amount of WIP, the more the bulge will expand to become an oval.
+It's an indication that the WIP is negatively affecting the cycle and lead time.

-A good rule of thumb for work in progress is that there should be no more than two items in progress per team member at any given time.
+Here's a good rule of thumb for works in progress.
+There should be no more than two items in progress per team member at any given time.
 The main reason for two items versus stricter limits is because reality frequently intrudes on any software development process.